Travinkel/belsign-photo-doc/BACKLOG_ITEMS.md

 ### User Stories

 1. **Order Creation** (Priority: Critical, Estimate: 8 points)
-   - As a Production Worker, I want to create new orders to associate photos with them.
+   - As a Production Worker, I want to create new orderAggregates to associate photos with them.
    - Acceptance Criteria:
-     - User can enter order number and basic details
+     - User can enter orderAggregate number and basic details
-     - System validates order number format
+     - System validates orderAggregate number format
-     - System prevents duplicate order numbers
+     - System prevents duplicate orderAggregate numbers
      - Order is immediately available for photo association

 2. **Order Search and Filtering** (Priority: High, Estimate: 5 points)
-   - As a User, I want to search and filter orders to find the ones I need to work with.
+   - As a User, I want to search and filter orderAggregates to find the ones I need to work with.
    - Acceptance Criteria:
-     - Users can search by order number, date, status
+     - Users can search by orderAggregate number, date, status
      - System provides filtering options
      - Search results update in real-time
-     - System handles large numbers of orders efficiently
+     - System handles large numbers of orderAggregates efficiently

 3. **Order Details View** (Priority: High, Estimate: 5 points)
-   - As a User, I want to view detailed information about an order.
+   - As a User, I want to view detailed information about an orderAggregate.
    - Acceptance Criteria:
-     - System displays all relevant order information
+     - System displays all relevant orderAggregate information
      - System shows summary of associated photos
      - QA users can see approval status
      - Interface adapts to different screen sizes

 4. **Order Status Tracking** (Priority: Medium, Estimate: 5 points)
-   - As a User, I want to track the status of orders through the documentation process.
+   - As a User, I want to track the status of orderAggregates through the documentation process.
    - Acceptance Criteria:
      - System shows current status (new, in progress, pending approval, approved, etc.)
      - Status updates automatically based on actions